-Etsy charges 5% on the total item price (recently increased from 3.5%), which includes any shipping and gift wrapping costs that you have charged the customer.
-Pattern sales are exempt from Etsy Transaction Fees.
+This transaction fee includes shipping and gift wrapping options you have charged the customer.
+It’s important to note that Pattern sales are exempt from Etsy Transaction Fees.

 Seller Fee for Sold Item(s) / Transaction Quantity Fee: This is the fee charged by Etsy for transacting the sale of an item, excluding shipping as this is billed as a separate fee below.

 Shipping Transaction Fee: This is the fee charged by Etsy for the shipping component of the order.

 Processing Fees VAT: If you are required to pay VAT, this tax will be applied to your transaction fee and applied to your bill.

 If you use Etsy’s Shipping Labels service to post your packages, then you’ll need to be aware that there are some additional charges to consider here also.

 As a quick rundown of how Shipping Labels work: sellers in the US, Australia, and Canada can purchase shipping labels for USPS, FedEx, Australia Post, and Canada Post, all directly via the Etsy site.
 The shipping cost itself is calculated based on a couple of different factors, including the destination, weight, and dimensions of the package.

 How these Etsy fees will appear in your Payment Account

 Shipping Label Fee: This is a fee relating to the purchase of a USPS, FedEx and Canada Post shipping label generated through Etsy.
 Costs are calculated based on the origin and the destination of the package being sent.